zacharygrubb/Mid-Atlantic-Games/README.md

 # Welcome to MidAtlantic Games!

 This is a Django project website for selling tabletop games.
-I've deployed it with Heroku and used an AWS S3 bucket to store dynamically uploaded files.
+An AWS S3 bucket is used to store and serve dynamically uploaded files.
 The registration and login is handled by Django itself and the payment system is handled by Paypal.

 ## Usage